SellaRafaeli/DoggieWalker/README.md

 * Params hash
 * ERB injecting dynamic content into HTML ("<%= Time.now %>")
 * ERB control flows ("<% if 1 >2 ... %>")

+2. So, back to our `views.erb` file.
+Right at the end, before the closing `</body>` tag, we notice we call yet another `erb` function, to display `tasks_list`.
+This mechanism is often referred to as using `partials`, in the sense that we separate our view into separate pieces.
+It mostly makes for better code management.
+In this case, we dynamically inject the `erb` call, as we have just seen.
+We also pass on our tasks variable, so we can use it in the `tasks_list` partial.
+Let us explore that partial - observe `tasks_list.erb`.

+3. Within `tasks_list.erb` we see several advanced erb control flows:
+* A condition on whether or not to display the whole thing (`if tasks.any?`).
+This determines whether the bottom block is displayed -- if there are no tasks, it isn't (try it yourself).
+* An *iteration* through the tasks (`<% tasks.to_a.each do |task| %>`... `<% end %>`), which outputs for each task dynamic content, including injecting the `<%= task['name'] %>`.
+* Give special attention to how the task name is injected twice - once for display, and once for the link for deletion.
+Let's dig deeper into this one.

+4. Create a task called 'buy_milk'.
+Observe how, as expected, a task with that name was created and displayed.
+(Go through the erb file of task_list and make sure you understand how each HTML element was created).
+Hover over the 'delete' link of that task to see the link it points to: '/delete?name=buy_milk'.
+Let's examine this link.
+What will happen if we press it?

+5. Entering a URL - such as '/delete?name=buy_milk' - trigger a GET request to the server for that URL ('/delete') with the params hash ({name: buy_milk}).
+In Sinatra this is handled by the appropriate route handler -- in this case get '/delete'.
+In `app.rb` we observe we have exactly this route.
+What will happen if we call this route?
+We can see the order of events within '/delete' - we will call "$tasks.remove", instructing the DB to delete the task with the 'name' whose value is in params[:name].
+In other words, if we call '/delete?name=buy_milk', we will call 'remove' on the task with the 'name' of 'buy_milk'.
+Thus, the dynamic link created by `tasks_list.erb` matches the route that deletes the appropriate link when invoked.

+# Future lessons (stuff you should know but we haven't covered)
+* Using a breakpoint by entering "binding.pry" anywhere in the application.
+* Understanding Mongo
+* 'requiring' files